Reconstructing

 Partner Organizations & Audiences

-Special thanks to Khalil Abdullah, Beau and Rachel Alluli, Jessica Almasy, David Dower, Johanna Evans, Dr. Frances Forrest and the American Museum of Natural History, Deborah King, LUMBERYARD’s “Fresh Start” Program, Culture Mill, The Hancher at U of Iowa, and Neil Mazzella and Hudson Scenic.
+Special thanks to Alexandra Lalonde, Laura Elliott, Genevieve Ortiz, Nia Witherspoon, Dr. Tawnya Pettiford-Wates, Melanie George, Kalonji Gilchrist, Christopher Darbassie, Mr. Freeman, Mercury Store, Target Margin Theater, Kristen & Frank Leonard (Groundworks), Laurie Watson, David Rosenberg, Khalil Abdullah, Jake Heinrichs, Dave Polato, Beau and Rachel Alluli, Jessica Almasy, Theater Mitu, West Music, David Dower, Johanna Evans, Dr. Frances Forrest and the American Museum of Natural History, Deborah King, LUMBERYARD’s “Fresh Start” Program, Culture Mill, The Hancher at U of Iowa, Neil Mazzella and Hudson Scenic, Rhiannon Giddens, Alabama Shakespeare Festival, Equal Justice Initiative, Bryan Stevenson, Liz Heinrichs, Jane Humphreys, Nina Rubin, Ed Bridges, Sojourner Harrison, and Gregory Harrison.